wttech/aet/documentation/src/main/wiki/TrackingProgress.md

 #### How to read AET Reports and real time progress

-AET test reports are updated on real time basis and can be viewed in the console.
+AET execution progress is updated on real time basis and can be viewed in the console.
 This progress information is accessible in two different ways:

 as a command line and with the use of a Jenkins job.
 To see the progress: